Skip to main content

 Can I participate in one of the sequence courses and the honors program at the same time?

-No. The year-long sequences are demanding, as is the two-quarter honors project.
+No. The sequences and the honors program both require students to focus on a single creative work over an extended period.
 It would not be productive for a student to take them simultaneously, as the program is designed for students to focus on one major writing project at a time.

-Is there an application for the Cross-Genre Minor?
+Is there an application for the Cross-Genre Tracks of the Major and Minor?

-The Weinberg Dean's Office has created electronic major and minor declaration forms, available hereOnce you have completed the form, e-mail it to Juan Martinez, our Director of Creative Writing.
-Once signed by the Director, they will then submit the completed declaration form to the WCAS Office of Undergraduate Studies.
+The Weinberg Dean's Office has created electronic major and minor declaration forms, available hereOnce you have completed the form, e-mail it to our Director of Undergraduate Creative Writing.
+They will sign it and submit to the WCAS Office of Undergraduate Studies.
+You can complete this form at any time.

 Other Questions